-a) Prior to filling:- Cylinder shall be painted when required, clearly and durably marked with:-
+- a) Prior to filling: Cylinder shall be painted when required (e.g. cylinders containing medical gases), clearly and durably marked with: - Clear indication of the gases to be contained (e.g. names, chemical formulae, nominal concentrations of components of the mixture or the mixture registered trade name where appropriate). - Indication of the potential hazardous properties of the mixture (e.g. toxic, flammable etc.).

-- A clear indication of the gases to be contained (e.g. names, chemical formulae, nominal concentrations of components of the mixture or the mixture registered trade name where appropriate). - An indication of the potential hazardous properties of the mixture (e.g. toxic, flammable etc.). - For liquefied gas mixtures, the tare weight of the cylinder (including valve, dip tube, fixed valve protection etc.). - Any other legally required markings or stampings to the cylinder or its valve. - b) Prior to shipping: all cylinders shall be labelled to include:- - All legally required labels for conveyance to and use at the final destination. - The name and contact details of supplier (including emergency contact).
+- For liquefied gas mixtures, the tare weight of the cylinder (including valve, dip pipe, fixed valve protection etc.). - Any other legally required markings or stampings to the cylinder or its valve. - b) Prior to shipping: all cylinders shall be labelled to include:- - All legally required labels for conveyance to and use at the final destination. - Name and contact details of supplier (including emergency contact).